vmware-samples/euc-samples/UEM-Samples/Profiles/macOS/CIS Benchmarks/README.md

 ## Custom Profile Detail

-The following requirements can be achieved using Custom Settings profiles with Workspace ONE UEM:
+The following requirements can be achieved using Custom Settings profiles with Workspace ONE UEM.
+Most of these files are attached as samples in this repo:

 - 2.2.1 & 2.2.2 - Enable "Set time and date automatically" & Ensure time set is within appropriate limits: https://github.com/vmware-samples/euc-samples/blob/master/UEM-Samples/Profiles/macOS/Set_NTP_Server.md
 - 2.3.3 - Familiarize users with screen lock tools or corner to Start Screen Saver: Hot Corner Setup.xml